 Once you you have the pieces all cut it’s pretty straight forward.
 Lay out according to the grain.
 I decided to use an unbleached canvas drop cloth.
 You should choose something that will be sturdy and not stretch.

-It’s fascinating to make such a detailed body shape, and I am impressed with the way it is structured.
+It’s fascinating to make such a detailed body shape, buttocks, bust dart, shoulder slope and I am impressed with the way it is structured.
+Beatrice Forms is also an option but much more expensive.
+I also like being able to make any adjustments if needed.

 It comes with quite clear instructions as well.
 When you order from this site you have the option to have seam allowances added as well.
-To make a sturdy fabric it is suggested to use an iron-on interfacing on all pieces.
+To make your custom dress form it is suggested to use sturdy fabric and iron-on interfacing on all pieces.
+I think that makes sure that it does not stretch in any direction.

 Ready, set, sew: